diejel/Puppet-course-notes/Puppet_notes.md

         puppetdb-termini.noarch                     7.7.0-1.el8                puppet7
         puppetserver.noarch                         7.4.1-1.el8                puppet7
 ```
-- You can now install the _server_ and it will install other dependencies for the server.
+- You can now install the _server_ and it will install other dependencies as the agent.

   Eg: `$ sudo yum install puppetserver.noarch `

-- After the step above, you can verify by doing
+- After the step above, you can verify what was installed by doing

   Eg: `$ sudo rpm -qa | grep -i 'puppet' `